sid-krish/rhometa/README.md

 17.0,-95079.46655795292463
 ```
 <!-- PIPELINE OPTIONS AND ADVANCED USAGE -->
-## Pipeline Options and Advanced Usage
+## Pipeline options and advanced usage
 In this section, the options for each of the pipelines will covered and further information will be provided where necessary.
 In general pipeline specific options are activated using "--option_name", options specific to nextflow are activate with "-option_name".

 The options for each specific pipeline can be viewed using "nexflow run pipeline.nf --help", where as to access nextflow help the command is "nextflow -help".